only1makai/Mirror/README.md

 - **Compare** — side-by-side and slider-overlay views between any two sessions, plus a timeline scrub across all your sessions for one angle.
 - **Log** — a daily entry, meant to take under 15 seconds: skin condition by zone, breakouts, routine adherence for whatever's in your product stack, sleep hours, and a free-text note.
 - **Stack** — your active products with start dates, so log data can eventually be tied back to what you were using when.
+- **Readings** — an optional AI-assisted pass over your three-angle capture (face shape, skin type, hair type, dimorphism traits) using Claude's vision API against a fixed reference taxonomy.
+Every output lands as an editable, pre-filled suggestion in the same manual-entry form you'd use anyway — nothing saves until you review and submit it, and a `face_shape_source` field records whether the final value came from the model or from your edit.
 ## What it deliberately doesn't do

 - No attractiveness score, rating, or percentile